KOPN

-KOPN (89.5 FM) is a non-profit community radio station in Columbia, Missouri, United States, which from its start was modeled on the progressive format of KPFA in Berkeley, California.
-The station relies heavily on volunteers for programming and also carries programming from National Public Radio, Public Radio International, and Pacifica radio network.
+KOPN (89.5 FM) is a non-profit community radio station in Columbia, Missouri, which from its start was modeled on the progressive radio format of KPFA in Berkeley, California.
+The station relies heavily on volunteers for programming and also carries programming from National Public Radio, Public Radio Exchange, and Pacifica radio.

 The station went on the air in 1973, becoming the eighth open-access, listener-supported station in the U.S. and the first to serve an audience of less than 100,000 people.

 History

 The station traces its roots to a November 1971 meeting at The Issue, an alternative newspaper in Columbia.
 They picked the call sign KOPN to commemorate its openness to all.
 KOPN was founded as a project of the New Wave Corporation whose initial directors were Patricia Mae Watkins, Gerald Keliher, Harry Pearle, and Kathy Bierbach all of whom signed the initial incorporation papers.
 Keliher was the station's first manager, Pearle was the first chief engineer, Watkins was the first program director, and Bierbach was the first news director.
 The first music director was Jeff Mintz.
 Most of the incorporators had worked together on various alternative newspapers prior to starting KOPN.

 The station received its FCC Construction Permit and officially began broadcasting at 10watts on March 3, 1973.
 It broadcast a monaural signal and operated out of a studio and office space shared with the Columbia Community Grocery, a natural food cooperative, on the second floor of 915 East Broadway.
 The food co-op left that building in the mid-1970's but KOPN programming still originates from that address.
 In its first 2 months it had $340.81 in cash and $200 in subscriptions.
 It broadcast from atop the newly opened 15-story Paquin Tower adjoining the University of Missouri campus and Columbia's second tallest building and highest above average terrain.

 In the planning stages the radio received assistance from KDNA personnel Jeremy Lansman and Lorenzo Milam who had started similarly formatted KDNA in St. Louis.
 KDNA had already financial failed by the time KOPN went on the air.
 KOPN acquired KDNA's the 20 kW CCA transmitter and in 1974 began broadcasting at 40,000 watts and moved its frequency from 89.7 MHz to 89.5 MHz.